argonne-lcf/alcf4_benchmarks/nekRS-ML/README.md

 * Optimizations obtained from standard compiler flags and other compiler flag hints that do not require modifications of the source code.
 * Changes in the system software, such as expected improvements to compilers, threading runtimes, and MPI implementations can be considered.

+Changes not permitted:

+* The workflow must be run in a clustered configuration ensuring that the nekRS and GNN fine-tuning components run on separate set of nodes, thus forcing the data transfer to occurr over the interconnect.

 ### Optimized FOMs

+Allowed changes:

+* The Offeror is allowed to change how the data transfer between nekRS and GNN fine-tuning occurrs, considering other solutions such as the file system, however the workflow must still be run in a clustered configuration.